Classic German Recipe: The German Jaegerschnitzel Hunter style is as popular as the Wiener Schnitzel. There are TWO variations:

 Serve with Spaetzle, French Fries or fried potatoes.

 Should you use instant broth use organic broth.
 The broth from Knorr USA is not the same as the one you get in Germany.
 Knorr USA is using chemicals as ingredients, Knorr Germany does not.
 We think: These chemicals will alter the taste and are not healthy.

 Information for Bread Crumbs

 Never use spiced breadcrumbs for this dish as they will alter the taste.
-If you cannot get natural, un-spiced breadcrumbs make them out of dry rolls, french or wheat bread.
-Just grate it fine.
-These are the best bread crumbs for the Schnitzel.
+If you cannot get natural breadcrumbs it’s so easy to make them from scratch.
+Use these bread leftovers and grind them find.
+That’s all.
+These are the best bread crumbs for breading the Schnitzel.

 The video below – it’s in German – shows how to make the gravy first followed by the schnitzel making.
 Even if you don’t speak German these steps are easy to follow.